fygar256/general-assembler-axx/README.md

 label3: nop
 ```

+Labels are strings of letters, numbers, and symbols that begin with a non-numeric character and are two or more characters long.

 To define a label with a label, do the following.

 ```
-label4: equ !label1
+label4: equ label1
 ```

-The prefix operator `!` is used.

 ・ORG

-ORG is from the assembly line,
+ORG is defined from the assembly line as

 ```
 org 0x800